ntnhut/newindenmark/source/tests/index.rst

     * Five relate to values in Danish society,
     * While the remaining 35 questions are based on the material Teaching Material for the Citizenship Test - Danish society, Danish culture and history.

+To pass the test, you must answer correctly at least **36 out of the 45 questions**, including **at least 4 out of the 5 questions about Danish values**.

 Source of the Previous Tests
 -----------------------------

 The tests reproduced here are based on the official and publicly available material, which can be downloaded from 👉 `danskogproever.dk <https://danskogproever.dk/borger/indfoedsretsproeve-statsborgerskab/forberedelse-til-indfoedsretsproeven/#accordion-tidligere-indfodsretsprover>`__

 This HTML version has been created solely to make the tests easier to practice on mobile devices.
-It is provided **for educational and non-commercial purposes only** to help learners prepare for the Danish Citizenship Test (*Indfødsretsprøven*).
+It is provided **for educational and non-commercial purposes only** to help you prepare for the Danish Citizenship Test (*Indfødsretsprøven*).

 All rights to the original text, layout, and images remain with the **Udlændinge- og Integrationsministeriet**.
 No commercial use, modification, or redistribution of the material is permitted.